ravi-del/blah-blah/README_waybill.md

 ### Maven Projects
 #### 1. `SfMain`

-This project contains :
-* The code for all APIs of Waybill Service.
+* This project contains the code for all APIs of Waybill Service.
 * StartVerticle.java is where the execution starts.
 This will deploy three Vertx verticles namely `HttpVerticle`,`LotWaybillVerticle`,`HttpClientVerticle`.
  * `HttpVerticle` - Reads the configuration file and starts HTTP server on a port.
- * `LotWaybillVerticle` - Registers the request handlers
+ * `LotWaybillVerticle` - Registers the request handlers to the corresponding classes.
+ * `HttpClientVerticle` - This is where waybill service can request external APIs and use the response.
+*

 #### 2. `lambdas`
 This project contains